 Manufacturing is defined as the conversion of raw materials into the finished goods on a large scale using man and machine whereas manufacturing processes are defined as the methods used for conversion of raw materials into finished products.
-Based on the product requirement there different types of manufacturing processes which are used to get the required output.
+Based on the product requirement different types of manufacturing industries uses different types of manufacturing processes.

-In this article, you are going to learn about the seven types manufacturing processes and their subtypes with examples.
+In this article, you are going to learn about the main seven types of manufacturing processes and their subtypes with examples.

 Types of Manufacturing Processes

 Some websites mention four types of manufacturing processes while some mention five types of manufacturing processes.
 Although, Wikipedia lists 7 main types of manufacturing processes which we are going to discuss below.